Master of Science in Nursing - Nurse Educator (NE)

 - Nursing Process and Critical Thinking

-- Integrate synthesized knowledge of behavioral and natural sciences, humanities, technology, and nursing science to perform advanced practice nursing roles to improve patient care and decrease healthcare cost.
+- Integrate synthesized knowledge of behavioral and natural sciences, humanities, technology, and nursing science to perform advanced practice nursing roles to improve patient care and decrease healthcare costs.
 (IOM 1, 5: AACN Essential III & IX).

 - Therapeutic Communication and Interventions